orchestracities/ngsi-timeseries-api/doc/manuals/user/index.md

 # Usage Overview

-First you need to have Quantumleap runnning (of course).
+First you need to have QuantumLeap runnning (of course).
 Refer to the [Installation Manual](../admin/index.md) for instructions.

-Then, you need to connect Orion Context Broker to Quantumleap through a subscription for each Entity Type whose historical data you are interested in.
+Then, you need to connect Orion Context Broker to QuantumLeap through a subscription for each Entity Type whose historical data you are interested in.
 Historical data for each entity type will be persisted as long as the subscription is active.

 The flow is therefore the following

 - Create an Orion subscription for each entity type of your interest once
 - Insert and update your data to Orion as usual
-- Done, your historical data will be persisted in Quantumleap's database.
+- Done, your historical data will be persisted in QuantumLeap's database.

 Let's have a look in more detail of each step.

 # Orion Subscription

-As stated before, the link between Orion and Quantumleap is established through a subscription you need to create.
+As stated before, the link between Orion and QuantumLeap is established through a subscription you need to create.
 It is therefore important that you understand well how the NGSIv2 Subscription mechanism works.
 This is carefully explained in the corresponding section of [Orion docs](https://fiware-orion.readthedocs.io/en/master/user/walkthrough_apiv2/index.html#subscriptions).

-Here's an example of the payload of the subscription you need to create in Orion to establish the link Orion-Quantumleap.
+Here's an example of the payload of the subscription you need to create in Orion to establish the link Orion-QuantumLeap.

     {
         "description": "Test subscription",